rolfsimoes/snic/docs/reference/snic_backends.md

 ## Required Methods for each backend

 - `.check_x(x)` Validate that `x` is a supported input type.
-Return `TRUE` invisibly if supported, or throw an error with a helpful message if not.
+Return the validated object (usually `x`) invisibly if supported, or throw an error with a helpful message if not.
 This is the entry point for SNIC algorithm compatibility.

 - `.has_crs(x)` Return `TRUE` if `x` carries a spatial reference system.
   Used to decide whether seeds are interpreted as pixel coordinates or